serby/DFP.js/README.md

 The DFP.js to library aim is simplify the implementation of DFP and provide some much needed flexibility when advertising managers decide to have random positions or random sizes!

+# Releases

+## Release 1.1.0

+* Define Slots now checks to see if the advert is visible so that different slots can be defined in responsive designs.
+* Added a minified version of the dfp.js file.
+* Fixed an inaccuracy in the documentation for "Set Targeting for a Single Slot".
+* Removed the dfp.display() call in "JavaScript Execute" of the Readme as it's not actually needed.

+## Release 1.0.0

+Initial Release.

 # Dependencies

 This JavaScript only has a single hard dependency; jQuery.
 It is not a jQuery plugin but makes use of several jQuery methods to simplify the implementation.